 This program has been designed to integrate public health training with medical studies, permitting students to complete both degrees without extending length of study.
 Public health courses are closely coordinated with the medical curriculum, accommodating such demands as preparation for the USMLE Step exams.
 View the four year plan here.

-With most courses offered in the evenings, MPH study accommodates the schedules of both student physicians and current practitioners.
-A diverse faculty bring extensive experience in research and practice in medicine, community health, social work, informatics, biostatistics, environmental health, infectious diseases, and policy.
-Our student composition is diverse, including practicing physicians, dual degree health sciences students, and those seeking post-baccalaureate public health training.
+With most courses offered in the evenings and online, the MPH program accommodates the schedules for medical students.
+A diverse faculty bring extensive experience in research and practice in medicine, community health, social work, public health informatics, biostatistics, environmental health, infectious diseases, and policy.
+Our student composition is diverse, including practicing physicians, public health professionals and dual degree students.

 For More Information: